nerdherd/Documentation/docs/_sources/compWeek5.md.txt

 ## Programming

 We went to DaVinci Schools.
 Upon arriving, we tested both our preload pickup score pickup auto and preload taxi charge auto.

-The mentor of 4201 The Vitruvian Bots was gracious enough to provide us with some cold, hard cheese pizza.
-Needless to say, it was pretty bad but we appreciated the kind gesture.
+The mentor of 4201 The Vitruvian Bots was gracious enough to provide us with some cheese pizza!
+We greatly appreciated the kind gesture, and were able to test a lot of different parts of our autos.

 Vision programming process:
 - We used a wait command of 1000 seconds to isolate different sections of our auto